Using Your System's hosts File

 Block all traffic to and from the domain

 example.com.
-This the method used when content filtering or blocking advertisements via a hosts file.
+This is frequently used for content filtering or blocking advertisements via a hosts file.

 Set a fully qualified domain name (FQDN).
 In the example below, replace example_hostname with your system’s hostname.
-The domain example.com can be a public internet domain (ex. a public website) or the domain of a private network (ex. your home LAN), or a subdomain (subdomain.example.com).
-It’s important to add the FQDN entry directly after the localhost line, so the end result would look like:
+The domain example.com can be a public internet domain (ex. a public website), or the domain of a private network (ex. your home LAN), or a subdomain (subdomain.example.com).
+It’s important to add the FQDN entry immediately after the localhost line, so it looks like below:

 127.0.0.1 localhost 127.0.1.1 hostname.example.com example_hostname

-A FQDN does not necessarily need to have any relationship to websites or other services hosted on the server (although it may if you wish).
+A FQDN does not necessarily have any relationship to websites or other services hosted on the server (although it may if you wish).
 As an example, you might host

 www.something.comon your server, but the system’s FQDN might be

 The domain you assign as your system’s FQDN should have an “A” record in DNS pointing to your Linode’s IPv4 address.
-For IPv6, you should also set up a “AAAA” record in DNS pointing to your Linode’s IPv6 address.
-For more information on configuring DNS, see our guide on DNS records.
+For IPv6, you should set up a “AAAA” record in DNS pointing to your Linode’s IPv6 address.
+For more information on configuring DNS, see our DNS records guide.

 Name Service Switch

 etc/nsswitch.conf is important to keep in mind if you choose to rely on your hosts file for domain mapping.
 To ensure than the system prefers resolving domains listed in your hosts file over DNS resolution, the word